When the weather doesn’t cooperate

 – Deterioration of the equipment used

 In short, when faced with such situations, cycling in bad weather is obviously not recommended.
-How can you protect yourself without depriving yourself of your cycling outings?
+How can you preserve yourself without depriving yourself of your bike rides?

 Some advice to apply without any moderation